 Donald H. Gilden, MD

-Varicella Zoster Virus/Simian Varicella Virus.
-The neurovirology laboratory studies the physical state of varicella zoster virus (VZV) nucleic acid and viral gene expression during latency in human ganglia.
+The Gilden neurovirology laboratory analyzes the physical state of varicella zoster virus (VZV) nucleic acid and viral gene expression in latently infected human ganglia.
 Studies include state-of-the-art technologies such as polymerase chain reaction, cDNA preparation and microarray to analyze VZV transcription.
 Interaction of VZV proteins with other virus and cellular proteins are also being examined.
 In parallel, a model system of varicella in primates produced by simian varicella virus (SVV) is used to study pathogenesis and latency.
-Finally, the neurovirology laboratory uses diagnostic tests to understand and treat the neurological complications of zoster, including postherpetic neuralgia and other complications of VZV reactivation such as myelopathy and vasculopathy.
+Most recently, we developed a model of non-lytic VZV infection in neurons in vitro that will allow studies of mechanisms of VZV reactivation.
+Finally, the neurovirology laboratory has shown that VZV causes giant cell arteritis, thus expanding the spectrum of vasculopathy produced by VZV.Robert H. Gross, MD

 Richard L. Hughes, MD